Structural Compression of Convolutional Neural Networks: Discussion and future work

 \section{Discussion and future work}

-Structural compression (or filter pruning) of CNNs has the dual purposes of saving memory cost and computational cost on small devices, and of resulted CNNs being more humanly interpretable.
-In this paper, we proposed a greedy filter pruning based on the importance index of classification accuracy reduction (CAR) that is from Random Forests, but new to CNNs.
-We have shown with AlexNet that the huge gain (42 folds) in compression ratio of CAR+Deep Compression schemes, without a serious loss of classification accuracy.
+Structural compression (or filter pruning) of CNNs has the dual purposes of saving memory cost and computational cost on small devices, and of resulted CNNs being more humanly interpretable in general and for scientific and medical applications in particular.
+In this paper, we proposed a greedy filter pruning based on the importance index of classification accuracy reduction (CAR).
+We have shown with AlexNet that the huge gain (8 to 21 folds) in compression ratio of CAR+Deep Compression schemes, without a serious loss of classification accuracy.
 Furthermore, we saw that the pruned filters have redundant functionality for the AlexNet.
 In particular, for many categories in ImageNet, we found that the redundant filters are color-based instead of shape-based.
 This suggests the first order importance of shape for such categories.

 However, a greedy algorithm is likely to be sub-optimal in identifying the best candidate filters to drop.
 The optimal solution may be to search through all possible subsets of filters to prune, but this can be computationally expensive and may lead to over-pruning.
 Procedures for subset selection, including genetic algorithms and particle swarm optimization, could be helpful in the compression of CNNs and will be investigated in future work.
+Even though the CAR compression of ResNet achieves state-of-the-art classification accuracy among other structural compressions by pruning the identity branch and identifying the redundant connections.
+ResNet compression merits further investigation because of the identity branches in the residual blocks.

-In this paper, we showed that CAR compression of ResNet achieves state-of-the-art classification accuracy among other structural compressions.
-However, compressing ResNet requires further investigations mainly due to the existence of identity branches in the residual blocks.
-Our current work CAR-prunes the identity branch and identifies the redundant connections.
-Furthermore, we are working on comparing classification accuracies of AlexNet and ResNet for each image class, in the hope to shed light on similarities and differences between the two networks.
-In general, a similar comparison can be carried out for any two networks.
+We also proposed a variant of CAR index to compare classification accuracies of original and pruned CNNs for each image class.
+In general, we can compare any two convolutional neural networks that are trained on the similar dataset through this index.
+The comparison could be done by looking into set of classes that are important for each filter in layer of each network.
+A similar class-based comparison for any two networks through our importance index is possible.
 This is a fruitful direction to pursue, particularly given the recent wave of various CNNs with different structures.
-Finally, we expect that our CAR structural compression algorithm for CNNs can be adapted to fully-connected networks with modifications.
+Finally, we expect that our CAR structural compression algorithm for CNNs and related interpretations can be adapted to fully-connected networks with modifications.